Soothing a Broken Heart with Yoga

 Pretty self explanatory.
-This is a lovely meditation that can be found in the “I am a Woman” manual, though it’s not only for women.
+This is a powerful meditation that can be found in the “I am a Woman” manual, though it’s not only for women.
 The meditation uses the chant “Mera Man Lochai” which sings of one’s love for the infinite.
 It will transform your emotion into devotion.
 Click Here for full instructions on the meditation: Healing the Wounds of Love.

 4. Kriya for Detoxification

 Detox doesn’t just refer to a substance.
 It also refers to the detoxification of the mind.
-This kriya will help you eliminate and process emotions that you didn’t even know were there.
+Kundalini Yoga for detoxification will help you eliminate and process emotions that you didn’t even know were there.
 We take in a lot more than we process out, so we need yoga like this to break through those invisible energetic blocks.
 Here is a peek of this class in the course Renew Your Body, Mind & Spirit.